Starting Price, Per Night*

 Cozumel is a wildly popular vacation spot but it never feels all that crowded.
 There are plenty of spots where you can get away from the other tourists.
 In fact, only one-third of this island off Mexico’s Yucatan Peninsula has even been developed.
 That means you’ll find miles of undisturbed beach coastline as well as jungle landscapes.
 San Miguel is the focal point of Cozumel and it’s where you’ll find duty-free shopping plus spots to purchase local jewelry, crafts, and other souvenirs.

 This part of Mexico is known for excellent snorkeling and diving locations at healthy coral reefs so be sure to book an excursion or, at the very least, spend the day lounging on the beach.
 If you’d prefer to learn more about the culture of the region, take a shore tour to one of the major Mayan ruins.
 On the island that means exploring San Gervasio and El Cedral, or you can book a daytrip to visit Tulum or Chichen Itza on the mainland.
 It will be a long day but well worth it if you are intrigued by Mayan history.
+If you love the wonder of exploration, we highly recommend choosing a cruise to Mexico that visits Cozumel during its voyage!

 Top Mexican Riviera Port: Cabo San Lucas